looker-open-source/looker-load-testing/nuke-from-orbit/README.md

         $ kubectl apply -f kubernetes-config/locust-controller.yaml

-8. Get the external IP of Locust master service
+8. Get the external IP of Locust master service - you may need to wait a few minutes before the external IP is available.
+If at first you don't succeed, try again:

         $ EXTERNAL_IP=$(kubectl get svc lm-pod -o yaml | grep ip | awk -F":" '{print $NF}')